 5. Break down tasks

 When you know you have a long assignment to complete, with a lot of research, extra reading, data collection, citations, and writing, you should give yourself ample time to complete said task.
 Finishing all of it in one sitting may not necessarily help you fulfill the task productively as you tend to compromise on quality.
 You should use the same approach when you are reviewing for exams.
-Break down the syllabus so you aren’t overwhelmed on judgement day.
-Try downloading apps like focus booster that use the Pomodoro Technique to effectively break down tasks.
+Break down the syllabus so you aren’t overwhelmed on judgment day.
+Try using methods like the Pomodoro Technique to effectively break down tasks.

 Productivity differs from person to person, given the different ways we all work.
 It isn’t about working the entire day and feeling stressed; it’s about feeling satisfied with what you have completed.
 Productivity is all about finding the equilibrium that helps you keep your sanity and finish your work efficiently.

 Need help getting through all those assignments and exams coming your way?
 Check out Our Best Advice for Homework, Studying, and Tests to prepare for any academic situation!